Assistant Professor

 Paul Klee, cropped image of Protected Children, 1939.

 I earned my PhD in Population Health Sciences from the University of Wisconsin-Madison in 2021.
+Prior to joining Rush University, I completed postdoctoral training at the University of Wisconsin-Madison Department of Family Medicine and Community Health and at the University of Texas-Austin Population Research Center.

 Click here to view a PDF of it: CV (PDF).